soonyh/zeal-cube/components/Ellipsis/index.en-US.md

 ---
+category: Components
+type: General
 title: Ellipsis
-cols: 1
-order: 10
 ---

 When the text is too long, the Ellipsis automatically shortens it according to its length or the maximum number of lines.